 But the older traditions too have been retained: accordingly, the much-loved Alpine cheese of Etivaz is still made over an open wood fire.
 In Rougemont, many chalets dating back a hundred years bear testimony to the folk art of the region.

 Children too are fully catered for in the Pays-d'Enhaut.
-It allows the entire family to give themselves up to an adventurous treasure hunt.
 The themed trail about the life of ants on La Braye and a visit to the mineral and fossil collection in Rougemont are also highly enjoyable.

 The news listed here is maintained by the regional / local tourist offices, which is why Switzerland Tourism can not guarantee the content.

 Situated in the heart of "Alpes Vaudoises" at 1000 meters high in the "Pays-d'Enhaut", Château-d'Oex is the World Alpine Capital of Hot Air Ballooning, every year at the end of January the International Balloon Festival takes place.
 Festival International de Ballons In winter, more than 420 km of alpine skiing slopes, 70 km of snowshoeing tracks and cross-country skiing.
 The families are welcomed in the Pays-d'Enhaut !